sstadt/d20-character-tracker/README.md

 #### as able

- - handle draggable cursor better for dice pool, destiny tokens, and maps - should be a move/grab icon while dragging
+ - handle draggable cursor better for dice pool, destiny tokens, and maps - should be a move/grab icon while dragging - hold off until canvas rebuild for mapViewer component
  - set up csrf with all socket calls

 #### testing todos